The first fireworks: A roadmap to Population III stars during the Epoch of Reionization through Pair Instability Supernovae: Results

 We emphasize that in this paper we investigate the possibility of detecting PISNe during the EoR and using them as a marker for Pop\ III stars.
 Hence, we focus on galaxies that are potentially observable with JWST and Roman, so that we can also study the underlying stellar populations in details.
 However, mini-haloes are the most favourable environments for Pop\ III star formation at high redshifts, meaning we expect a higher number of PISNe occurring in low-mass halos closer to Cosmic Dawn (also refer to the first caveat of Section~\ref{sec:discussion_caveats}).
 We can compute the cumulative observed PISN rate per unit time per unit solid angle at $z > 8$ as:

 where $\Psi_\mathrm{III} (t)$ is the Pop\ III cosmic star formation rate density (SFRD) at redshift $z$, and $r(z)$ is the comoving distance to redshift $z$ (see e.g. \citealt{Hummel_2012, Jaacks_2019}).
 In Figure~\ref{fig:PISN_vol}, we show the total number of PISNe up to Cosmic Dawn that would be found in 1~yr in a survey area of $\sim$1~deg$^2$ (purple pentagon), computed by integrating over the observed PISN rate as a function of redshift shown in figure~15 of \citet{Jaacks_2019}\footnote{Their model is able to better resolve star formation in low-mass halos at high redshifts ($z \gtrsim 13$), that we tend to underestimate systematically due to our coarse resolution.
 See e.g. figure~A1 of \citealt{Venditti_2023} for a comparison with the Pop\ III SFRD of various high-resolution models and simulations on smaller boxes (box side $\lesssim 4h^{-1}$~cMpc).}.
-We see that $\simeq 26$ PISNe/yr can be found on average at $z > 8$ from their model\footnote{Note that the total mass of Pop\ III stellar populations in this simulation is $\sim 1000 ~ \si{M_\odot}$, much smaller than our stellar populations of $\sim 10^6 ~ \si{M_\odot}$.
+An approximate number of $\simeq 26$ PISNe/yr can be found on average at $z > 8$ from their model\footnote{Note that the total mass of Pop\ III stellar populations in this simulation is $\sim 1000 ~ \si{M_\odot}$, much smaller than our stellar populations of $\sim 10^6 ~ \si{M_\odot}$.
 Hence, this number should not be rescaled by the efficiency $\eta_\mathrm{III}$ (i.e. a value of $\eta_\mathrm{III} = 1$ should be considered).
-We also re-normalize by our considered survey area.}.
+We also re-normalize by our considered survey area.}, reduced to $\simeq 10$ when accounting for a more extended IMF up to $\simeq 260 ~ \si{M_\odot}$, the inferred mass of the PISN progenitor found in \citet{Xing_2023} (mod-Larson IMF in Table~\ref{tab:popIIIIMFs}).